-Apart from the industry average costs per leads also depend on which lead generating channel you use or invest in, the scale of your business, and how much revenue your company gets.
+Apart from the industry average lead generation cost per lead also depend on which lead generating channel you use or invest in, the scale of your business, and how much revenue your company gets.

 Your revenue is the total amount of income generated by the sale of goods or services related to the company’s primary operations.

-The amount of leads you’ll need will also influence how high your revenue needs to be.
+The number of leads you’ll need will also influence how high your revenue needs to be.

 The analysis of this will require prior and in-depth knowledge of your company’s revenue.